lfergon/snap_engage_challenge/README.md

         - 'active' class for links in navbar is not working in the correct way

         - Google Maps is not draw correctly when we back from /stats.
-The problem is related to the width/heigth of the div that contains the map when the DOM is rendered
+The problem is related to the width/heigth of the div that contains the map when the DOM is rendered -> TypeError: Cannot read property 'offsetWidth' of null

   * IMPROVEMENTS *